Charities by Category:

 SAJE (Strategic Alliance for Jewish Education)

-Save A Child’s Heart is an lsraeli based international humanitarian charity providing life-saving heart surgery and follow-up care for children from developing countries, regardless of their race, religion, gender, nationality or financial status.
-To date we have carried out over 4500 life-saving surgeries on children from 54 countries at no cost to the patients, half of the children are from the PA, lraq, Syria and Afghanistan.
-We also train medical personnel from developing countries in all facets of paediatric cardiac care – some 117 surgeons and clinicians to date.
+Save A Child’s Heart is an Israeli based international humanitarian charity providing lifesaving heart surgery and follow-up care for children from developing countries, regardless of race, religion, gender, nationality or financial status.
+To date we have carried out almost 6300 lifesaving surgeries on children from 67 countries at no cost to the patients; half the children are from the PA, Gaza, Iraq, Afghanistan and Syria.
+We also train medical personnel from developing countries in paediatric cardiology:140 to date.

 020 8802 3819